Breadcrumb

 Nebraska Depends on World Markets

-• The state’s largest market was Canada.
-Nebraska exported $1.7 billion in goods to Canada in 2023, representing 21 percent of the state’s total goods exports.
+• The state’s largest market was Mexico.
+Nebraska exported $1.7 billion in goods to Mexico in 2024, representing 21 percent of the state’s total goods exports.

 • Nebraska’s exports to major world areas included: